 Dr. Lung-Amam serves as Director of Community Development at the National Center for Smart Growth Research and Education.
 She is also Affiliate Faculty at American University's Metropolitan Policy Center and at the University of Maryland's Consortium on Race, Gender, and Ethnicity, the Department of American Studies, the programs in Historic Preservation and Asian American Studies, and a Faculty Associate at the Maryland Population Research Center.
-She is a 2017 Nancy Weiss Malkiel Scholar and former Ford Postdoctoral Fellow.
-Her work has been supported by the Ford Foundation, Andrew W. Mellon Foundation, Environmental Protection Agency, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other local, state and federal agencies and foundations.
+She is a recent Nancy Weiss Malkiel Scholar and former Ford Postdoctoral Fellow.
+Her work has been supported by the Ford Foundation, Andrew W. Mellon Foundation, Environmental Protection Agency, Department of Justice, Enterprise Community Partners, Maryland Department of Housing and Community Development, and other local, state and federal agencies and foundations.

 Dr. Lung-Amam teaches graduate and undergraduate courses in urban inequality and diversity, social planning, and community development.
 Prior to joining the faculty, Dr. Lung-Amam worked professionally on master-planning projects in low-income communities, and with non-profits, public agencies, and private firms on issues of public housing and community development.